elizamthomas1994/CV/README.md

 **Toshiba Tec UK** (Sep 2021 to Oct 2022)
 _Billing Administrator_

-- I was part of a small team responsible for producing invoices for all Toshiba Tec UK clients and ensuring these were paid for within the specified period of time.
+- Responsible for producing invoices for all Toshiba Tec UK clients and ensuring these were paid for within the specified period of time.
-- My team regularly exceeded monthly target revenue goals which lead to a direct increase in profits for Toshiba Tec UK.
+- Regularly exceeded monthly target revenue goals which lead to a direct increase in profits for Toshiba Tec UK.

 **Merlin Entertainments** (March 2018 to March 2020)
 _Guest Support Advisor_